ComputBiophys/CTGoMartini/README.md

 - [ ] Refine Create_goVirt_for_multimer by fixing the extracting CA/BB bugs
 - [x] Seperate the tests and codes to different respositories in order to make the project more clear.
 - [ ] Reconstruct the codes with AI tools to make the codes more readable.
-- [ ] More tutorials should be added, especially for the membrane systems.
+- [x] More tutorials should be added, especially for the membrane systems.
 - [x] Modify the suitable friction coefficient parameter in the inp file.
 - [ ] Bugs: Global Parameters for beta, C1, C2, indicating it only supports only one EXP system.
-- [ ] Update the parameter searching method with PyMBAR
+- [ ] Add the parameter searching method.